aliammari1/rakcha-desktop/README.md

 - ✅ **Professional UI/UX** with modern design and smooth animations
 - ✅ **Automated demo generation** with screenshot and video utilities
 - ✅ **High-performance architecture** with database optimization and connection pooling
-- ✅ **Cross-platform installers** with native packaging for Windows, macOS, and Linux
+- ✅ **Cross-platform installers** with jpackage for native Windows, macOS, and Linux deployment
-- ✅ **Production-ready deployment** with Docker support and cloud compatibility
+- ✅ **Production-ready application** with bundled Java runtime for seamless end-user experience
+- ✅ **Docker support** for database and development environment setup
 - ✅ **Comprehensive documentation** with user guides and API documentation

 ## 📋 Table of Contents